 She glanced around the dining room.
-Only three tables were occupied, but no doubt the place would get much busier soon, with the morning breakfast run.
+Only three tables were occupied, but no doubt the place would get much busier soon with the morning breakfast run.
 Four elderly men sat at one table.
 Local gentlemen, most likely, who met every morning for coffee, in the habit of waking before the sun came up, and nothing better to do with their time.
-Most locals, she knew from experience of small Texas towns, generally met at the Dairy Queen.
-Which was exactly why she had avoided the Dairy Queen on the other side of the interstate, choosing the hotel coffee shop instead.
-Another table was occupied by a young couple, probably travelers, who had stayed overnight.
+Most locals, she knew from experience of small Texas towns, generally met at the Dairy Queen or McDonalds.
+Which was exactly why she had avoided the McDonalds on the other side of the interstate, choosing the hotel coffee shop instead.
+Another table was occupied by a young couple, probably travelers who had stayed overnight.
 She wondered where they might be headed.
 The third table — a family of four, including two teenage boys—

-Her thoughts on them were interrupted by the one and only waitress who seemed to be working the early morning shift.
+Her thoughts on them were interrupted by the waitress who seemed to be working the early morning shift alone.

 “Just passing through?” the waitress asked as she wiped off the table next to Charlene.

 “I’m not sure.”

 “Well, most people are.
 Not much reason to stay.
 So, where’d you come from?”